oliviabrcan/digital-writing-folio/readings.md

 ## Week 3

-What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?
+### What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?

-How are those elements meaningful?
+### How are those elements meaningful?

-How are the works read differently from print literature?
+### How are the works read differently from print literature?

-How is electronic literature different from print literature?
+### How is electronic literature different from print literature?

-What are the qualities of the works we might consider as qualities of electronic literature?
+### What are the qualities of the works we might consider as qualities of electronic literature?

+## Week 5

+### What do you think of Aarseth's concept?
+Explain how it offers an alternative to conventional ideas of narrative and the role of reader and writer?